 Demonstration example 2 : Structured Product Labeling Drug-drug Interaction Section indexing

-If a drug’s product labeling is missing information about known drug interactions it might have serious consequences for patients.
+If a drug’s product labeling is missing information about known interactions it might have serious consequences for patients.
 To address this potential risk, the FDA mandated in 2006 that all product labels for FDA-approved prescription drugs include clinically significant interactions (c.f., CFR 21 201.57(c)(8)), as well as the results of pharmacokinetic studies that establish the absence of effect (c.f., CFR 21 201.57(c)(13)(C)) (Code of Federal Regulations Title 21).
 Structured Product Labels (SPLs) are XML documents written in an HL7 standard that the United States Food and Drug Administration (FDA) requires industry to use when submitting drug product label content (FDA 2005).
 The SPLs for all drug products marketed in the United States are available for download from the National Library of Medicine's DailyMed resource (National Library of Medicine 2017).
 At the time of this writing, DailyMed provides access to drug product labeling for more than 33,000 prescription products.

-As was shown in a previous section (see The minimum information model will help PDDI decision support satisfy the Five Rights of CDS), drug product labeling can contain many gaps in information relative to the core PDDI information.
+As was shown in a previous section (see The minimum information model will help PDDI decision support satisfy the Five Rights of CDS), drug product labels can contain many gaps in information relative to the core PDDI information.
 Other prior work has shown that many known PDDIs are not mentioned in SPLs (Boyce et al. 2013).
 This is not a problem unique to United States labeling.
-Pfistermeister et al. reported that critical drug–drug interaction warnings are frequently missing, or are mentioned inconsistently in the labels of the involved drugs (Pfistermeister et al. 2014).
+Pfistermeister et al. reported that critical drug–drug interaction warnings are frequently missing, or are mentioned inconsistently in United States, United Kingdom, and German labels of the involved drugs (Pfistermeister et al. 2014).

-The task force plans to represent PDDIs for which decision trees have been created as supplemental indexing data to the SPLs for the drugs involved.
+The Task Force plans to represent PDDIs for which decision trees have been created as supplemental indexing data to the SPLs for the drugs involved.
 Supplemental indexing to SPLs are SPL files that provide additional useful information.
 Currently, supplemental indexing is used to specify pharmacologic classes, billing units, warning letter alerts, and other information (National Library of Medicine 2017).
 While a given supplemental indexing file is written in the same SPL document standard, it can include a detailed sub-model like the one planned for the PDDI minimum information model.
-While known to be difficult to use, a feature of the indexing files is that they can be used to both store the supplemental data in a computable format and, through the use of XSL and XSLT, render the data in various formats including HTML and PDF.
-The PDDIs supplemental indexing files will show a technical solution to enhancing SPL drug interaction content with information that could be used for decision support by SPL consumers.
+While known to be difficult to use, a feature of the indexing files is that they can be used to both store the supplemental data in a computable format and, using XSL and XSLT, render the data in various formats including HTML, PDF, and character-delimitted tables.
+The PDDI supplemental indexing files will show a technical solution to enhancing SPL drug interaction content with information that could be used for decision support by SPL consumers.

 Demonstration example 3 : JSON/JSON-LD Cohort descriptions